 Victoria Jackman received her B.A. and M.A. in Art History from Columbia University in New York.
 She also completed studies at the Courtauld Institute of Art in London and the University of Florence.
 Before becoming involved in the philanthropic sector, Victoria was employed at both public and private art galleries in New York City and Florence.

-Victoria has served on the Board of Directors of numerous cultural organizations in Toronto, including The National Ballet of Canada, the Royal Ontario Museum, Opera Atelier, Canadian Art Foundation, and is past-President of the Board of The Power Plant Contemporary Art Gallery.
-She currently sits on the Board of Directors of the Ontario Cultural Attractions Fund.
+Victoria has served on the Board of Directors of numerous cultural organizations in Toronto, including The National Ballet of Canada, the Royal Ontario Museum, Opera Atelier, Canadian Art Foundation, the Ontario Cultural Attractions Fund, and is past-President of the Board of The Power Plant Contemporary Art Gallery.